florian-ariasu/online-voting-platform/README.md

 > [!TIP]
 > #### Gradle Integration with IntelliJ IDEA 📦
-> The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognize it as a Gradle project automatically.
+> The project includes the **Gradle Wrapper** (`gradle/wrapper` directory), allowing IntelliJ IDEA to recognise it as a Gradle project automatically.
 No additional plugins are required—just open the project and you can access Gradle tasks directly from the sidebar